liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/11-workflow/05-displaying-approved-items/02-displaying-approved-entries.markdown

 	%>

 Change it so it calls the getter you added that takes workflow status into account.
-All you need to do is change s method call
+All you need to do is change this method call

     List<Guestbook> guestbooks = GuestbookLocalServiceUtil
                 .getGuestbooks(scopeGroupId);